-This actually tops off at 2014m and serves the Red-graded Chamois plus a Black – the innocent-sounding Marmotte.
-This time we take the steep option, which turns out to be more Red than Black, and tells us something about the piste-grading: Megève, ever the diplomat, knows how to flatter even less competitive skiers.
+This actually tops off at 2014m and serves the red-graded Chamois plus a black – the innocent-sounding Marmotte.
+This time we take the steep option, which turns out to be more red than black, and tells us something about the piste-grading: ever the diplomat, Megève knows precisely how to flatter less competitive/technical skiers.
 The snow in this sector is among the best on offer, so we take advantage of it with a couple more runs before working our way back to Rochebrune for lunch.

-The afternoon finds us taking the Rocharbois cable-car across the valley to the Mont d’Arbois gondola, which also operates in summer for walkers and cyclists.
-The lift replaced a cable-car opened in 1934, and even today the almost 2.5km ride is impressive for the sweeping views it offers of the Val d’Arly falling away far below.
+The afternoon finds us taking the Rocharbois cable-car across the valley to the Mont d’Arbois gondola, which also operates in summer for walkers and a steadily-growing number of mountain-bikers.
+The lift replaced a cable-car opened in 1934 and the almost 2.5km ride remains impressive for the sweeping views it offers of the Val d’Arly falling away far below.
 The views from the top are even better, and for a few minutes we simply gaze in awe at the sight of Mont-Blanc looming before us.
-It’s clear, though, that even at 1840m the late-season sun is affecting the snow quality, so we make our way via the Mont Joux four-seater chairlift to 1958m, above the Saint-Nicolas de Véroce and Mont-Joly sectors.
+It’s clear, however, that even at 1840m the late-season sun is now affecting the snow quality, so we make our way via the Mont Joux four-seater chairlift to 1958m, above the Saint-Nicolas de Véroce and Mont-Joly sectors.

-There’s no substitute for altitude, and the 2353m summit of the Mont Joly chairlift is an obvious target for anyone faced with milder conditions.
-It’s a long, slow ride but the fantastic views are matched by the descents on offer – the Black-graded Chamois or the Chevreuil Red.
-Time being tight, we have time for only one, so opt for the Red, which feeds nicely onto successive drops all the way back down to the base of the Mont d’Arbois gondola where we started.
+There’s no substitute for altitude, and the 2353m summit of the Mont Joly chairlift is an obvious target for anyone faced with milder spring-skiing conditions.
+It’s a long, slow ride but the fantastic views are matched by the descents which it accesses – the black-graded Chamois or the Chevreuil red.

-The going becomes heavier as we descend, but the sinking sun is accompanied by a perceptible drop in temperatures.
-Elated by our day’s explorations, we resolve to start the next day over in Saint-Gervais, to discover what the Evasion Mont-Blanc ski area still holds in store.
+As we descend ever lower the going becomes correspondingly heavier, but the fast-sinking sun is accompanied by a welcome drop in temperatures.
+Elated by our day’s explorations, we resolve to start the next one over in Saint-Gervais, to discover what the Evasion Mont-Blanc ski area holds in store.